crishanks/precious/README.md

 Sam runs out of lembas bread

 addition
-use the keywords: 'join the fellowship'
+use the keywords: 'join the fellowship', 'and'

 Frodo and Saruman join the fellowship
+Gollum and Frodo went inside mordor

 subtraction
 use the keywords: 'leave the fellowship'

-Frodo and Sam leave the fellowship
+Sam leaves the fellowship without telling Sam

 multiplication
 use the keywords: 'gives aid to'